The Eagle and the Hawk (1933 film): Production

 The working title for the film was "Fly On".

 Gary Cooper was set to play the role played in the released film by Cary Grant, and principal photography was delayed in order to allow Cooper to work on another film.
-George Raft was also considered for the role played by Frederic March.
+George Raft was also considered for the role played by Fredric March.

 Although a small number of aerial scenes were called for and noted aerial cinematographer Elmer Dyer was contracted, many of the sequences were clips from two other Paramount productions, Wings (1927) and Young Eagles (1930), as well as Warner Brothers' The Dawn Patrol (1930).
 Assistant director Michael Leisen, himself a pilot, handled most of the aerial filming, and although uncredited, was responsible for the authentic look of the film.
 The flying that was filmed specifically for the film was done by the Associated Motion Picture Pilots, colloquially known as the "Suicide Squadron".

 Other re-used footage was a crash scene which came from Lilac Time (Warners, 1928).

 The period-accurate aircraft assembled for the film included five Thomas-Morse Scouts, four Nieuport 28s, two de Havilland DH-4s, a Curtiss JN-4 and assorted post-World War I types used as "set dressing".
 The aircraft were all leased from the Garland Lincoln Flying Services, a company that provided aviation equipment for film productions.

 During filming, an explosion which went off before it was meant to trapped Grant and March under fallen beams.
 Grant held up one of the beams, allowing March to disengage himself, but Grant suffered some internal injuries.

 Mitchell Leisen was given co-director credit for the film's 1939 re-release.
 Leisen claimed that he did most of the directing on the film, and that Stuart Walker acted as more of an assistant director, but Walker's contract with Paramount guaranteed him full directorial credit, while Leisen had no contract with the studio.

 For the re-release of the film in 1939, some scenes were cut to comply with the Production Code.